cabforum/smime/SBR.md

        i.
 By paper mail addressed to the Confirming Person at:

-          1. The address of the Applicant's Place of Business as verified by the CA in accordance with these Guidelines, or
+          1. The address of the Applicant's Place of Business as verified by the CA in accordance with these Guidelines; or
-          2. The business address for such Confirming Person specified in a current QGIS, QTIS, QIIS, Verified Professional Letter, or
+          2. The business address for such Confirming Person specified in a current QGIS, QTIS, QIIS, Verified Professional Letter; or
           3. The address of the Applicant's Registered Agent or Registered Office listed in the official records of the Jurisdiction of Incorporation, or

        ii.
 By e-mail addressed to the Confirming Person at the business e-mail address for such person listed in a current QGIS, QTIS, QIIS, Verified Legal Opinion, or Verified Accountant Letter; or